Reverse Dumbbell Diagonal Lunge

 Follow these step-by-step instructions to perform Reverse Dumbbell Diagonal Lunge with proper form and technique.

-Repeat on the other side, stepping back with your left foot.
+Repeat the movement on the opposite side, stepping back and diagonally with your left leg.

 Secondary Muscles